jane-doe-snippets/vlc_recent_cleanup/README.md

 # What is it?

-This is script for removing filenames from Recently Played list in VLC Playeron MacOS.
+This is script for removing filenames from Recently Played list in VLC Player on MacOS.

 # How to use

-Call script with arguments.
+Call script with argument, they could be specidied multiple times:

 `--drop-ext` to remove references to played files with this extension

 `--drop-dir` to remove references to played files inside specified directory

 **Sample:**

 removing files with extensions "mp3" * "flac" along with files inside "~/tmp" directory

 ```